Skip to main content

 Village · Dmanisi municipality · Municipality in Kvemo Kartli

-- Church of the Mother of God (1014-1022) — Built by the master mason Mikel Khutsi, this church features inscriptions mentioning King George I and the powerful Liparit Eristavt-Eristavi.
+• Church of the Mother of God (1014-1022): Constructed by the master mason Mikel Khutsi, the architecture includes inscriptions referencing King George I and the Eristavt-Eristavi Liparit.

-- Gomareti Stelae (6th-9th centuries) — The village is famous for its ancient stone pillars and crosses, decorated with intricate relief carvings and early Georgian inscriptions.
+• Gomareti Stelae (6th-9th centuries): The surrounding area is noted for its early medieval stone pillars and carved crosses, which feature relief work and early Georgian epigraphy.

 What to do